- What are common signs and symptoms of FCS?

 - What are triglycerides?
 What is a chylomicron?

 - Why is it so hard to diagnose familial chylomicronemia syndrome (FCS)?
 How is it diagnosed?
-Is there a genetic test available?

 - What is the difference between acute, recurrent acute and chronic pancreatitis?